gajicmarija/improved5gNS/README.md

 # improved5gNS
+# Analysis of QoE-Aware Slice Configuration on Application Quality in Beyond 5G Networks
 This git-repository is a code and data-set base corresponding to the paper titled Analysis of QoE-Aware Slice Configuration on Application Quality in Beyond 5G Networks, submitted for IEEE Transactions on Network and Service Management.

 # Requirements: